jon-wei/druid/docs/content/tutorials/index.md

 For the following data loading tutorials, we have included a sample data file containing Wikipedia page edit events that occurred on 2017-06-27.

 This sample data is located at `quickstart/wikipedia-2016-06-27-sampled.json.gz` from the Druid package root.
-The page edit events are stored as JSON objects in text file.
+The page edit events are stored as JSON objects in a text file.

 The sample data has the following columns, and an example event is shown below: